JannieI/canvas-workstation-V3/src/app/roadmap.md

    look and feel in the company ...
 9. Quick Widget: when creating Dataset, click a button to get a best guess Wizard - Make this really easy.
+10.Issue - button bar is at top of Widget => moves graph down, messes up things.
+Either totally separate SINGLE bar => just make visible ...
+OR  duplicate div and border around Widget 11.When resize Widget => resize graph as well.
+12.Fix bug: graph moves inside another when Dragging - had this in v1 ...

 **Shapes**